jbframe/makejohnacoffee/README.md

 ## Solution ##
   <!-- > Describe how your product elegantly solves the problem. -->
-  >Each time you 'buy me a coffee' on [buymeacoffee.com/makejohnacoffee](http://buymeacoffee.com/makejohnacoffee), you will be donating to code.org AND the MESSAGE you leave will be ENQUEUED on my REAL LIFE (and internet connected) COFFEE MACHINE.
+  >Each time you 'buy me a coffee' on [buymeacoffee.com/makejohnacoffee](http://buymeacoffee.com/makejohnacoffee), you will be donating to code.org AND the MESSAGE you leave will be ENQUEUED on John's REAL LIFE (and internet connected) COFFEE MACHINE.

-  > Then, for each brew which I physically make, the next glorious message in my coffee machines's queue will be displayed directly on my PHYSICAL coffee machine's custom screen.
+  > Then, for each brew which John physically makes, the next glorious message in his coffee machines's queue will be displayed directly on his PHYSICAL coffee machine's custom screen.

-  > AND I'll reply to your message over email while I drink the coffee!
+  > AND he'll reply to your message over email while he drinks the coffee!

-## Quote from You ##
+## Quote from John ##
   <!-- > A quote from a spokesperson in your company. -->
   > "We get to message each other, I get caffeinated and all while helping out a great cause!"